science-machine/biomlbench/biomlbench/tasks/proteingym-dms/A0A2Z5U3Z0_9INFA_Wu_2014/description.md

 This dataset is part of the ProteinGym DMS benchmark, which contains deep mutational scanning datasets that measure protein fitness (in different contexts) for sequence variants of a wide range of proteins.
-This dataset contains only single-substitution variants for the protein Influenza hemagglutinin from the organism Influenza A virus (A/WSN/1933(H1N1)).
+This dataset contains single-substitution variants for the protein Influenza hemagglutinin from the organism Influenza A virus (A/WSN/1933(H1N1)).
 This protein has Uniprot ID: A0A2Z5U3Z0_9INFA.

 The DMS selection assay was described as follows: